real-logic/benchmarks/README.md

 # benchmarks

-Set of benchmarks testing the latency in round trip time of FIFO data structures.
+Set of latency benchmarks testing round trip time for FIFO data structures.

 License (See LICENSE file for full license)
 -------------------------------------------